 I get a lot of mileage with my NSD spinner which is fun to do and I think helps build up finer muscle control for strammazone type cuts as you’re making very tight circular motions to get it to spin.
 If you check out my previous post on exercises you’ll see a link to the one I have.

-From Iron Mind I have a Captain’s of Crush Trainer, Blue Iron Egg, and the elastic bands.
-The Trainer is good for a handful reps a couple of times a day for building your grip strength which is important for sword work and for things like the bench press.
-If you want to push your grip strength get an additional gripper of higher tension and use that to step up the difficulty as you will quickly see the Trainer become relatively easy once you get some practice and learn how to grip it properly.
+From Iron Mind I have a Captain’s of Crush Trainer and #1 grippers, a Blue Iron Egg, and the elastic bands.
+The Trainer is good for reps a couple of times a day for building your grip strength which is important for sword work and for things like the bench press.
+If you want to push your grip strength get an additional gripper of higher tension like the #1 or go with the #.5 if you have difficulty with the Trainer and use that to step up the difficulty.
 The Iron Egg I squeeze while reading a book or watching a video and same with the elastic bands which are fun for building your forearm and fingers and can help with an injury.

 Battle ropes are fun and I get double use out of my makeshift pole/pell.